Stitt supports eliminating grocery tax in annual address

 Both Stitt and Senate Appropriations Committee Chairman Roger Thompson have said they want to keep at least $2 billion in reserves to better position the state in case of a future economic downturn.

-Among the education policy changes Republicans are expected to pursue this year is one that would allow parents to use state tax dollars for a child's education to follow them to another school, even a private school.
-Stitt's Secretary of Education Ryan Walters has also embraced a similar proposal.
+Among the education policy changes Stitt urged Republicans to pursue is one that would allow parents to use state tax dollars for a child's education to follow them to another school, even a private school.
 The plan is likely to face extreme opposition from groups representing public educators.

+Virgin, the House Democratic leader, said the plan will also face opposition from Democrats and many rural Republicans who have few private school options in their districts.

 Another contentious issue that's likely to come up early in the session is COVID-19 vaccine mandates.
-Several Republicans have suggested a prohibition on requirements to be vaccinated to stop the spread of the disease, even for private employers, something that groups representing Oklahoma companies and businesses, including The State Chamber, has opposed.
+Although Stitt didn't mention the issue in his speech, several Republicans have suggested a prohibition on requirements to be vaccinated to stop the spread of the disease, even for private employers, something that groups representing Oklahoma companies and businesses, including The State Chamber, has opposed.

-“Obviously that’s a hot topic that many members are interested in, so I anticipate that coming up throughout the session," said Senate President Pro Tempore Greg Treat, R-Oklahoma City.
+“Obviously that’s a hot topic that many members are interested in, so I anticipate that coming up throughout the session," Treat said.
 “It’s a difficult issue for people, but I think all of us have a desire to protect individual liberty and the ability of businesses to operate freely in Oklahoma, and we’ll strike a balance."

 Another contentious issue likely to spur divisions among Republicans is further loosening the state's gun laws.
 The Oklahoma 2nd Amendment Association, a grassroots group that has grown politically powerful over the last several years, has successfully pushed to remove many restrictions on where firearms can be carried and on the use of deadly force.